WMYG-LP: Newscasts

 WMYG formerly aired nightly newscasts from GTN News, an operation which is produced by the Independent News Network from its studios located in Little Rock, Arkansas (formerly in Davenport, Iowa), and supplemented by local reporters in the Gainesville area.
 Initially, newscasts at 7 p.m. and 10 p.m. were offered; the weeknight 7 p.m. newscast only lasted for a few months while the nightly 10 p.m. newscast continued for a few more years until being phased out due to budget cuts in 2014.
-WGFL-DT2 now runs an hour block of Last Man Standing at 10 p.m.
+As of 2025, WGFL-DT2 now runs The National News Desk at 10 p.m.